-Subject to the approval of the members of the Committee at its meeting held on 12 th December, 2 omnibus approval to the related party transaction wit into during 1 st January, 2024 to 31 st December, 2024 as 2023 has granted its h M&M, to be entered Particulars ₹ in Million Sale of goods 22,000 Purchase of fixed assets 15 Purchase of goods 30 Rent Paid & other services 40 Purchase of Service 20 payment or receipt of interest for delayed or advance payments 50 The transactions to be entered into by the Company with 20 nd June, 2024 shall be within the approval limits grant shareholders vide their resolution dated 9 th June, 2023 i.e. the not exceed INR 22,000 Million.
-Further, the Audit Committee have accorded its omnibus ap transactions where the need for related party transaction of foreseen, and requisite details are not available, subject to the such transaction does not exceed rupees one crore per transact The Audit Committee, at their meeting held on 19 th February, 2024 co the matter of seeking shareholders' approval to the Material Rela Transactions and approved to keep the same terms of the shar approval as sought in the previous year, with the only change maximum amount of transaction is proposed to be increased to Million.
-Tenure of the proposed transaction The Transactions are repetitive in nature. (particular tenure shall be specified) In line with the same, the Audit Committee, at its meeting held on 12 th December 2023 has granted its omnibus approval for the transactions to be entered into during 1 st January 2024 to 31 st December 2024 with M&M. In accordance with Regulation 23(4) read with the SEBI Master Circular SEBI/HO/CFD/PoD2/CIR/P/2023/120 dated 11 th July, 2023, the approval of the members granted at this 25 th AGM shall be valid for upto the date of the 26 th AGM to be held in the year 2025 subject to the period not exceeding fifteen months from the date of the 25 th AGM.
+Subject to the approval of the members of the Committee at its meeting held on 12 th December, 2 omnibus approval to the related party transaction wit into during 1 st January, 2024 to 31 st December, 2024 as 2023 has granted its h M&M, to be entered Particulars ₹ in Million Sale of goods 22,000 Purchase of fixed assets 15 Purchase of goods 30 Rent Paid & other services 40 Purchase of Service 20 payment or receipt of interest for delayed or advance payments 50 The transactions to be entered into by the Company w 20 nd June, 2024 shall be within the approval limits gr shareholders vide their resolution dated 9 th June, 2023 i.e. t not exceed INR 22,000 Million.
+Further, the Audit Committee have accorded its omnibus a transactions where the need for related party transaction foreseen, and requisite details are not available, subject to the such transaction does not exceed rupees one crore per transact The Audit Committee, at their meeting held on 19 th February, 2024 the matter of seeking shareholders' approval to the Material Re Transactions and approved to keep the same terms of the sha approval as sought in the previous year, with the only chang maximum amount of transaction is proposed to be increased Million.
+Tenure of the proposed transaction The Transactions are repetitive in nature. (particular tenure shall be specified) Audit Committee of the Company considered and granted a to the Related Party Transactions which are repetitive in nature the commencement of a Financial Year, which is valid for one Fi Year in accordance with Regulation 23(3) of the Listing Regulation transactions to be entered into pursuant to the Omnibus Approved be placed before the Audit Committee on quarterly basis for review In line with the same, the Audit Committee, at its meeting held on 12 th December 2023 has granted its omnibus approval for the transactions to be entered into during 1 st January 2024 to 31 st December 2024 with M&M. In accordance with Regulation 23(4) read with the SEBI Master Circular SEBI/HO/CFD/PoD2/CIR/P/2023/120 dated 11 th July, 2023, the approval of the members granted at this 25 th AGM shall be valid for upto the date of the 26 th AGM to be held in the year 2025 subject to the period not exceeding fifteen months from the date of the 25 th AGM.
 Justification for why the proposed transaction is in the interest of the Company The Company being an auto component maker, key OEMs in its customer portfolio.
 M&M is one of Equipment Manufacturer in India and has been a ma Company which is also substantiated by the sale of g CY2023 which accounted for around 15% of the cons Company.
 The Company always looks for opportuni new programs launched by the OEMs as well as inc Business in the Existing Programs.
 The Company also for its business with M&M. the leading Original ajor customer for the goods to M&M during olidated sales of the ities to participate in reasing the Share of